-His music has been heard on many TV shows: 'Friday Night Lights' (NBC), 'Felicity' (WB), 'The Black Donnellys' (NBC), 'Everwood' (CW-ABC Family), 'Dude I Just Want My Pants Back' (MTV), and 'General Hospital' (ABC).
-Opening slots for more than a dozen national artists include: Jakob Dylan (The Wallflowers), Nickel Creek, Ingrid Michaelson, Three Dog Night, Glen Phillips (Toad the Wet Sprocket), Matthew Good, Nellie McKay, and Chris Trapper.
+Rob's songs have been heard on some TV shows with modest financial gain, and on rare occasions, nearly a mortgage payment: 'Friday Night Lights' (NBC), 'Felicity' (WB), 'The Black Donnellys' (NBC), 'Everwood' (CW-ABC Family), 'Dude I Just Want My Pants Back' (MTV), and 'General Hospital' (ABC).
+Opening slots for a dozen national artists include: Jakob Dylan, Nickel Creek, Ingrid Michaelson, Three Dog Night, Matthew Good, Nellie McKay, and talented fellow Buffalonian (now Bostonian) Chris Trapper.

 '...an opening set by singer/ songwriter Rob Falgiano, whose remarkable vocal range turned some heads.' - Joe Sweeney, Buffalo News (Ingrid Michaelson concert review)